 - 1 cup buttermilk

 - ½ cup raisins

 - ⅓ cup molasses

 1) Generously butter a Suvie pan.
 In a medium bowl, whisk together flour, cornmeal, allspice, baking soda, and baking powder with ½ tsp salt, then stir in buttermilk, raisins, and molasses.
-Scrape batter into pan, smooth until level, and insert pan into top zone of Suvie.
-Fill reservoir, input settings, and cook now or schedule.
+Scrape batter into pan, smooth until level, and insert pan into your Suvie.
+Input settings, and cook now or schedule.

 2) Remove pan from Suvie.
 Allow pan to cool on a rack 1 hour before removing bread from pan, using a butter knife or offset spatula to loosen bread if necessary.
 Cut into slices and serve with soft butter or cream cheese, and maple syrup if desired.
 Optionally, place 1 tsp butter between two slices of brown bread in a Suvie pan and broil 10 minutes, flipping halfway through, until browned and slightly crispy.

 Note: If you would like to make this recipe in Suvie 1.0, insert pan into the top zones of Suvie, fill reservoir, and set to Slow Cook on High for 2 hours and 30 minutes.